-- Maintain social distancing and the Rule of 6 (where possible) but note that providing emergency assistance, and to avoid injury or illness or to escape risk of harm are exempt from the Rule of 6. - If the person is able to travel home safely, they should travel home and manage their symptoms in accordance with Government guidance. - Identify a suitable isolation area and maintain this as part of your plan it should be located to provide easy entry and exit from the facility and should have easily cleaned furnishings and fittings. - If the person is too unwell to travel home safely, they should be isolated from everyone else and someone from their household contacted to make safe. arrangements if that is not possible then phone 111 and follow instructions. - Make sure that the isolation area is well ventilated and then cleaned carefully using suitable cleaning products and PPE in accordance with COVID-19: cleaning in non-healthcare settings guidance.
+- Maintain social distancing and comply with applicable group size restrictions but note that providing emergency assistance, and to avoid injury or illness or to escape risk of harm are exempt from the Rule of 6 and other group size restrictions. - If the person is able to travel home safely, they should travel home and manage their symptoms in accordance with Government guidance. - Identify a suitable isolation area and maintain this as part of your plan it should be located to provide easy entry and exit from the facility and should have easily cleaned furnishings and fittings. - If the person is too unwell to travel home safely, they should be isolated from everyone else and someone from their household contacted to make safe. arrangements if that is not possible then phone 111 and follow instructions. - Make sure that the isolation area is well ventilated and then cleaned carefully using suitable cleaning products and PPE in accordance with COVID-19: cleaning in non-healthcare settings guidance.